CBIIT/HiTIPS/docs/instructions.rst

 Data loading from CellVoyager
 -----------------------------
-- From “Input Output” tab click on “Load MetaData” button
+- From “Input Output” tab click on “Load MetaData” button.

-- Using the “Select Metadata Files…” window navigate into the folder containing all the images and metadata saved by the instrument
+- Using the “Select Metadata Files…” window navigate into the folder containing all the images and metadata saved by the instrument.

 - You should only see the file “MeasurementData.mlf”.
-Select this file and click ”Open”
+Select this file and click ”Open”.

 .. image:: images/metadata_loading.png
    :alt: Metadata Loading